 ΠΛΑΤΕΙΑ ΦΙΛΟΜΟΥΣΟΥ ΕΤΑΙΡΕΙΑΣ A Square in Celebration of The Muses

 Framed by Kydathineon, Farmaki, Philomoussou Etaireias and Angelou Geronta streets, it is the main and most lively square in the heart of Plaka, the ancient quarter of Athens, known as the neighborhood of the Gods.
-Today, Philomoussou Etaireias Square is a main tourist attraction, crowded with restaurants and coffee shops and one can find Cine Paris, one of the oldest and best open-air rooftop cinemas of Athens, still operating.
+Today, Philomoussou Etaireias Square is a main tourist attraction, crowded with restaurants and coffee shops and one could find Cine Paris, one of the oldest and best open-air rooftop cinemas of Athens, a victim of the two-year period of the pandemic.

 The square is dedicated to the Philomoussos Etaireia (the Society for the Arts), founded in 1813 by several men of the letters and the arts, with cultural, archaeological and educational purposes.
 It was the first to establish a self-teaching school for boys and the first girls’ school in Athens.
 But at the same time it used to financially support teachers, it funded scholarships for studies abroad, assisted with the finances of poor students, undertook the translation and publishing of classical writers, considered the founding of a Museum, funded and oversee archaeological excavations, while members of the society guided foreign visitors to Athens, closely monitoring their whereabouts in order to prevent the smuggling of antiquities.